Rudozem Street Dog Rescue is a non profit foundation in Bulgaria that rescues dogs/cats from a life of abuse and finds them loving homes in the UK.

 If you have a child or children under 8 and you feel you can demonstrate a significant level of experience of caring for a dog in your family setting, please do fill out an application form.
 We review all applications on their merits, but feel we should emphasise that this is a high bar which means that we do refuse a large number of applications.

-The animals stay in the shelter in Bulgaria until they are adopted or fostered.
+The animals stay in the shelter until they are adopted or fostered.
 All our dogs/cats travel by road with a registered TRACES pet travel company on our scheduled adoption trips we have every 1-2 months.

 The adoption contribution does not cover all the costs incurred by RSDR, but helps us continue with our life saving work to rescue more street dogs and cats.